 Yet another DLC benefited by the painting map tool mechanic, Campus is all about cordoning off an area of your city and turning it into a bonafide university hotspot.
 Administration buildings, dorms, book clubs, even groundskeeping — you got everything you need to create your own Trade School, Liberal Arts, and University campuses.

-Cities: Skylines took a while to hit a stride after its first two DLC, but Campus is definitely one of its stronger contenders.
+Cities: Skylines took a while to hit a stride after its first two expansions, but Campus is definitely one of its stronger contenders.

 - Aviation club lets citizens take small planes for a ride, while intercity buses connect towns to each other